Emma Ahuena Taylor: Death

 Richard Weinberg described her in a 1936 interview about the art and craft of Ancient Hawaii in the Honolulu Star-Bulletin: "Mrs. Emma Ahuena Taylor impresses one as a person who has carried a strikingly handsome, youthful appearance into maturity.
 Although her hair is gray and her old fashioned, black holoku sweeps the floor, her limpid brown eyes retain all the charm and fire of youth.
-Her carefully modulated voice recalls a day when conversation was not an neglected art."
+Her carefully modulated voice recalls a day when conversation was not a neglected art."

 Taylor died on November 7, 1937, and was buried next to her husband at the Oahu Cemetery.
 Her private notes, diaries, letters, and manuscript drafts, and those of her mother Mary Jane Montano, are now in the Hawaii State Archives.